 Although raised T may not cause prostate cancer, there may still be some link between the two.
 The risk of prostate cancer increases with age; proportionally, testosterone levels decline with age.
 Is this correlated?

 Do low testosterone levels cause prostate cancer?

 Not necessarily.
-Although it may seem that way on the surface, there’s a missing link from that puzzle.
-As men age, risk of prostate cancer increases and testosterone decreases… but something else hormonal also happens.
+Although it may seem that way on the surface, there’s a missing link in this puzzle.
+As men age, the risk of prostate cancer increases and testosterone decreases… but something else hormonal also happens.
 Estrogen increases.